 “Best Legal Solutions for your Business”

-Once the company is set up in Thailand, then the company should apply for import/export license (paperless) with the Customs Department in order to conduct a business activity related with import/export products.
-Certain types of products shall require for an additional license to be imported.
+Once the company is registered in Thailand with the Ministry of Commerce, then the company should apply for an import license (paperless) with the Thai Customs Department in order to conduct a business activity related with import products.
+Certain types of products may require for an additional license, as per example the FDA license.

-The import/export business activity is not restricted for foreigners in Thailand as per the Foreign Business Act of 1999.
+The import business activity is not restricted for foreigners in Thailand by the Foreign Business Act of 1999.

 Our legal advisor shall further advice you about the requirements to apply import license for your company depending of the products to be imported to Thailand.

-The Thai Food and Drug Administration (FDA) is responsible for the protection of the consumer’s health and is the department in charge to approve the importation into Thailand of the following kind of products:
+The Thai Food and Drug Administration (FDA) from the Ministry of Public Health, is responsible for the protection of the consumer’s health and is the department in charge to approve the importation into Thailand of the following kind of products:

 The FDA’s approval is based upon five different sorts of control: